 Funeral attire for a Church of England funeral service is generally traditional formal clothing, usually black or dark colours, although in certain cases families may request otherwise.

 If the family want people to wear bright colours instead of traditional black clothing, this will usually be communicated to mourners beforehand.

 What happens after a Church of England funeral service?

 The family and close friends may host a post-funeral reception, commonly known as a wake, at a church or at a family home.
 This may include refreshments and gives mourners the opportunity to talk and share memories of the person who has died.

-Anglicans do not have any prescribed mourning periods or memorial events, although the Church of England does encourage the bereaved to light candles in remembrance or attend memorial services if they wish.
+There are no prescribed mourning periods or memorial events, although the Church of England does encourage the bereaved to light candles in remembrance or attend memorial services if they wish.